MileHacker Logo

 Road Conditions & Safety

-• Road conditions: Major roads are generally paved but can experience heavy congestion, especially in urban areas.
+• Road conditions: Major roads are typically surfaced but might experience heavy congestion, especially in urban areas.

-• Driving Side: Traffic in Indonesia drives on the left-hand side of the road.
+• Driving Side: Traffic in Indonesia drives on the left-the right side of the road.

 • Safety concerns: Expect aggressive road behavior behaviors, heavy motorcycle traffic, and sometimes inadequate signage.
-Self-driving is not recommended for travelers unaccustomed to challenging Southeast Asian traffic conditions.
+Self-driving is not recommended for travelers unaccustomed to challenging Southeast Asian the state of the traffic.
 Consider hiring hiring a car and driver for a less stressful experience.

 • Laws: Helmets are mandatory for motorcycle riders and passengers.
 Seatbelts are required for car occupants.